NatthaponSoisangwan/perspectiveapi-simple-server/README.md

 # A Simple Server for the Perspective API

-A simple demo server for use.
-It serves some static content from a specified directory, and provides proxy to the API in a way that enables the API-key to be kept private.
+This is a separate server from the Django backend for the Feedz app.
+This server is called from the frontend, and checks to see whether the user-submitted review contains profane language.

-## Quickly trying it out
+## Installation

 ```
 # Install dependencies